International Paper

 180. Whistleblowing procedure?

 The company has a helpline for whistleblowing.
-Reporting includes a clear description of steps taken by the company, including how whistleblowers can report unethical conduct and how they are protected.
+Reporting includes a clear description of steps taken by the company, including how whistleblowers can report unethical conduct and its protection.

 181. Own grievance or complaints system open to all stakeholders?